lucas-mior/clipsim/README.md

 (be sure to have [urxvtd](https://linux.die.net/man/1/urxvtd) running):

 ```
-$ urxvtc -e clip.sh # clip.sh is the script above
+$ urxvtc -e clip.sh # clip.sh is the script above (see scripts/ for more)
 ```
 If you know of some terminal emulator that opens faster than urxvtc, please let me know.